Shamanthkolegodu/Shamanthkolegodu/README.md

 - 🌱 I’m currently learning everything 😉
-- 👯 I’m looking to collaborate on Literally anything
+- 👯 I’m looking to collaborate on Literally anything and internships
 - 📫 How to reach me: Drop a mail at shamanthkolegodu@gmail.com

 ### 👨‍💻 Languages